j4k0xb/webcrack/apps/docs/src/guide/api.md

 Useful for reverse-engineering and tracking changes across multiple versions of a bundle.

-The `mappings` option takes a function that receives an instance of [@codemod/matchers](https://github.com/codemod-js/codemod/tree/main/packages/matchers#readme).
+The `mappings` option takes a function that receives an instance of [@codemod/matchers](https://github.com/codemod-js/codemod/tree/main/packages/matchers#readme), and returns an object that maps any matching nodes, to the path specified in the object key.

 If a matching node in the AST of a module is found, it will be renamed to the given path.